 Microfiber cloths are ideal for lenses, these will prevent smearing and distorting your vision.
 If you use paint spray etc with a regular cloth or your hand expect a smudged mess.
 A microfiber cloth will give you a seamless clean, just what you need.https://www.bzpaintball.co.uk/paintball-masks-accessories/lens-cleaning

 Thermal lenses are dual paned lenses which are sealed together via glue and foam, this assists with regulating the temperature thus reducing fogging.
 Never submerge your goggle under water, the foam barrier between the lenses is absorbent so if you get water between the lens panes your lens is useless.
 Ideally when cleaning your thermal lens you want to use water on a cloth to clean the outer lens and a microfiber cloth for the inner lens.

 Eventually your lens will need to be changed the recommended time is yearly if you’re a paintball regular.
 If your lens is scratched it’s probably time for a new one.

 No glass cleaners

-Don’t use Windex or other glass cleaners when cleaning your paintball mask, these are not polycarbonate lens cleaners and will damage your lens.
+Don’t use glass cleaners when cleaning your paintball mask, these are not polycarbonate lens cleaners and will damage your lens.
 The idea is to prolong the life of your lens not shorten it.

-It’s always best to buy from an established brand such as Virtue or Empire etc, this way you know what quality to expect.
-Always purchase from a respected retailer such as ourselves, if you purchase from eBay who really knows what you’re getting, it could be some cheap knock off you’ve paid way over the odds for.
+It’s always best to buy from an established brand and always purchase from a respected retailer such as ourselves, if you purchase from eBay who really knows what you’re getting, it could be some cheap knock off you’ve paid way over the odds for.